joellacarman/joellacarman.github.io/_posts/2015-04-21-liquid-lab.markdown

 Liquid Lab saves your time, health and money.
 Or just the first two... maybe.
 Actually it does nothing.
 It's a fake company.
 I'm only crafting a layout for its website because I'm taking a course on graphic design, and this was the assignment.

 I think this is a decent stab at doing a simple layout, but it's not that interesting.
-The center alignment is very safe, very quiet.
-Too quiet.

 Originally I wanted a simple white background, a well lit photo of delicious juice and some very large, bold sans serif text taking charge over the image.
 I thought that might feel like "you're busy, you're hip, you're healthy - you want this juice".
 However, I don't get to commission a photo, and am going with what I find in the Creative Commons search (thanks and credit to Flickr user Stiftelsen Elektronikkbransjen for the photo!).